-The Ashmolean Museum of Art and Archaeology is a famous museum in Oxford with outstanding collections of art, archaeology and musical instruments.
+The Ashmolean Museum of Art and Archaeology is a famous museum in Oxford with outstanding collections of art, archaeology, and musical instruments.

-The archaeological collections include artifacts from the Ancient Egypt, the Babylonian Empire, Ancient Greece and Rome, but also objects unearthed in Britain dating from the Bronze age onward.
+The archaeological collections include artifacts from Ancient Egypt, the Babylonian Empire, Ancient Greece, and Rome, but also objects unearthed in Britain dating from the Bronze age onward.
 The museum also houses a magnificent collection of musical instruments, including some exceptional violins by Antonio Stradivari, as well as relevant Chinese and Islamic art sections.

-The Ashmolean museum also organizes temporary exhibitions, learning programs and special events.
-At the museum, a restaurant, a café and a museum shop are also available to the public.
+The Ashmolean museum also organizes temporary exhibitions, learning programs, and special events.
+At the museum, a restaurant, a café, and a museum shop are also available to the public.

 The Chedworth Roman Villa, in the Cotswolds area near Cheltenham, Gloucestershire, is one of the most important Roman archaeological sites in Britain